 Many have been wondering why some Nigerians desist from commenting on certain burning issues concerning the nation.
 While some term such an act of indifference, others see it as being unpatriotic.
 But what many ignore is that sometimes, when everybody is shouting, no one is being heard out.

 I had an opportunity to visit Nigeria amidst this Covid-19 frenzy.
-I took my time to measure the tempo of the nation and to test the messages we want the world to hear.
+I took my time to measure the nation's tempo and test the messages we wanted the world to hear.
 In the end, I noticed a few things.

 1. Nigeria is dangerously on a cruise mode

-Those who drive understand that when you put your car on a cruise mode, it maintains the same speed at all times no matter the situation of the road.
+Those who drive understand that when you put your car on cruise mode, it maintains the same speed at all times, no matter the situation of the road.

-Let me state here that the cruise mode is different from the autopilot mode.
-During the autopilot mode, the car is intelligently guided by the AI incorporated in the motor car system.
-But in the cruise mode, the car is on a free run.
+Let me state here that the cruise mode differs from the autopilot mode.
+During autopilot mode, the car is intelligently guided by the AI incorporated in the motor car system.
+But in cruise mode, the car is on a free run.

 That’s the situation Nigeria is actually in.
-We have a presidency that has no idea of what is going on in the nation, and a bunch of crazy state governors that are as inept and impotent as a corpse.
-Some of them are simply figureheads buying people’s conscience with their bags of money.
-Brief, the nation is actually on a point of crashing.
+We have a presidency that has no idea of what is going on in the nation and a number of crazy state governors that are as inept and impotent as a corpse.
+Some are simply figureheads buying people’s consciences with their bags of money.
+In brief, the nation is actually at the point of crashing.

 2. Nigerians Are Getting Rich and Richer

-Despite the hardship we all hear about, many Nigerians, both at home and abroad are seriously making serious improvements in their financial state.
+Despite the hardship we all hear about, many Nigerians, both at home and abroad, are seriously improving their financial state.
 Many of them have discovered that Nigeria is a home of opportunities.
-Every investment made in the nation yields a lot of income and every right endeavour pays its just measure.
+Every investment in the nation yields a lot of income, and every right endeavour pays its just measure.

 This can be verified by the types of houses that sprout out in every village these days.
-It could also be verified by the quality of life our young people enjoy recently.
+It could also be verified by the quality of life our young people have enjoyed recently.